josephspagnuolo/JavaFX-Desktop-Application-Group-Project/README.md

 # Desktop-Application
+The project was designed with the Eclipse IDE, utilizing JavaFX to implement the application.
+There were 4 group members involved in the process.
 You can find the full project repository at https://github.com/Carusoni-Marco-216558074/2311Venn.
-The project was designed with the Eclipse IDE, utilizing JavaFX to implement the application.